daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 **Ability Selection Guidelines**

-**Tier 1:** Choose a low-tier ability that grants the basic benefit of the specific movement style, whether that’s enhanced speed, agility, immateriality, and so on.
+**Tier 1:** Choose a low-tier ability that grants the basic benefit of the specific movement style, whether that's enhanced speed, agility, immateriality, and so on.
 Sometimes an additional low-power ability is appropriate, depending on the focus.
 If the basic benefit of the movement demands some kind of additional understanding or training, this ability could be that.
 Alternatively, if the movement provided seems like it should also unlock a basic offensive or defensive benefit (relying on the use of the initial basic ability), append it as well.

-**Tier 2:** Choose a low-tier ability that provides a new offensive or defensive capability related to the focus’s theme.
+**Tier 2:** Choose a low-tier ability that provides a new offensive or defensive capability related to the focus's theme.
 Alternatively, this ability might provide some additional capability related to the form of movement that grants useful information to the character that would normally be inaccessible to someone without the focus.

 **Tier 3:** Choose two mid-tier abilities.
 Give both of them as options for the focus; a PC will choose one or the other.
-One option should provide an additional movement capacity or further improve the basic movement capacity, related to the focus’s theme.
-This isn’t directly offensive or defensive, but provides the character with a new level of ability or an all-new ability related to their basic movement ability.
+One option should provide an additional movement capacity or further improve the basic movement capacity, related to the focus's theme.
+This isn't directly offensive or defensive, but provides the character with a new level of ability or an all-new ability related to their basic movement ability.

 The other option should provide either an offensive or a defensive capability related to the specific form of movement the focus provides.

-**Tier 4:** Choose a mid-tier ability that further enhances the advantages provided by focus’s movement-enhancing paradigm.
-This could provide a new or better form of defense (directly, or indirectly if moving to a location or time where danger doesn’t threaten), or a new or better form of offense.
+**Tier 4:** Choose a mid-tier ability that further enhances the advantages provided by focus's movement-enhancing paradigm.
+This could provide a new or better form of defense (directly, or indirectly if moving to a location or time where danger doesn't threaten), or a new or better form of offense.

 **Tier 5:** Choose a high-tier penultimate use of the movement-related ability.
 For instance, if the focus-provided movement is temporal, this ability might allow actual (if brief) jaunts of time travel.
 If the focus enhances speed, this ability might allow the character to move up to a very long distance with one action.
 And so on.
 Alternatively, unlock an as-yet-unexplored related ability that could derive from the basic movement power provided by the focus.